 Don’t forget to inform your insurer if your bank details change.

-The sum assured table details how much funeral cover you have taken out for yourself and any additional family members as well as the monthly premium you pay for each person.
+Sum assured and premium details for members The sum assured table details how much funeral cover you have taken out for yourself and any additional family members as well as the monthly premium you pay for each person.

-This section covers the following areas:
+Additional premium information This section covers the following areas:

 - It explains your policy anniversary, which is one year after the commencement date listed under general policy details above.